getodk/docs/odk1-src/form-logic.rst

 User-controlled repeats
 ~~~~~~~~~~~~~~~~~~~~~~~~

-By default,
-the user controls how many times
-the questions are repeated.
+By default, the enumerator controls how many times the questions are repeated.

-Before each repetition,
-the user is asked if they want to add another repeat group.
+Before each repetition, the user is asked if they want to add another.

 .. note::